EtC: Temporal Boundary Expand then Clarify for Weakly Supervised Video Grounding with Multimodal Large Language Model: Experiment

 \subsection{Implementation Details}

 For the video encoder in grounding model, we follow previous methods \cite{zheng2022weakly1,yoon2023scanet} to utilize I3D \cite{DBLP:conf/cvpr/CarreiraZ17} for C-STA and C3D \cite{tran2015learning} for ANC.
 The features are extracted by downsampling each video at a rate of 8, and the maximum video segments is set as 200.
 We continue to use Pre-trained GloVe word2vec \cite{pennington2014glove} as the text encoder in the grounding model as pervious methods, and the maximum query word length is 20, We use BLIP-2 \cite{li2023blip} to generate descriptions for video frames.
 We use Adam optimizer with learning rate set to 0.0004 for training both networks, the learning rate is decayed with an inverse square root scheduler.
 For the hyper-parameter of the proposed framework, we set $\tau=0.25$, $\delta=0.15$ for our PCL loss, and for $\alpha,\beta$, we set them as $0.5, 0.1$ for C-STA and $0.25, 0.05$ for ANC.
 In addition, to ensure the grounding model produces high-quality pseudo boundaries for our method, We first warm up the grounding model with 7 epochs for C-STA and 3 epoch for ANC.
 The total training epoch for these datasets is 30.
 When applying on grounding models that generate multiple pseudo boundaries, we only use the top-1 pseudo boundaries in our method.
-We compare the proposed method with state-of-the-art weakly-supervised WSVG methods in Tab. \ref{tab1}.
-For C-STA datasets, the proposed framework evidently outperforms current state-of-the-art WSVG approaches, especially in high IoU experimental settings.
-Specifically, On three important criterion: R1@IoU 0.3, R1@IoU 0.5 and R1@IoU 0.7, we surpass the state-of-the-art method \cite{huang2023weakly} by 0.7\%, 1.2\% and 1.9\%, respectively.
-For the larger ANC dataset, our method still obtains significant improvement over existing the state-of-the-art weakly-supervised methods, especially on the Rank-1@IoU 0.1 and Rank-1@IoU 0.3 metric, which are 1.8\% and 3.3\% improvement over current state-of-the-art methods \cite{huang2023weakly}.
-Besides, for the two datasets, compared with the baseline model CPL \cite{zheng2022weakly1}, the proposed framework can obtain about 3.7\% and 4.5\% improvement on average, and even achieve performance comparable to fully supervised methods.